Teenage Mutant Ninja Turtles (2014 film): Visual effects

-The visual effects of Teenage Mutant Ninja Turtles were handled by Industrial Light & Magic (ILM), who had previously worked with Michael Bay and Nickelodeon, doing the visual effects for The Island, the Transformers film series, Lemony Snicket's A Series of Unfortunate Events, The Spiderwick Chronicles, and the animation for the 2011 film Rango.
+The visual effects of Teenage Mutant Ninja Turtles were handled by Industrial Light & Magic (ILM), who had previously worked with Bay and Nickelodeon, doing the visual effects for The Island, the Transformers film series, Lemony Snicket's A Series of Unfortunate Events, The Spiderwick Chronicles, The Last Airbender, and the animation for the 2011 film Rango.
 To ensure the digital turtles had more nuanced facial expressions, the technicians employed a new motion capture system that captured the actors' faces with two high-definition cameras, capturing roughly 1 terabyte of data per day.
 Along with a more realistic design, the effects artists wanted the Ninja Turtles to be "charming, intimidating and individually recognizable".
 Thus, each had a distinctive body figure resembling their personalities and physicality.
 According to effects supervisor Pablo Helman, "Donatello is more like a basketball player, Raph is more like a football player and Mikey is a very short Messi and plays soccer".